David Rizzio

 David Rizzio (/ˈrɪtsioʊ/ RIT-see-oh; Davide Rizzio [ˈdaːvide ˈrittsjo]; c.
-1533 – 9 March 1566) or Riccio (/ˈrɪtʃioʊ/ RITCH-ee-oh, [ˈrittʃo]) was an Italian courtier, born in Pancalieri close to Turin, a descendant of an ancient and noble family still living in Piedmont, the Riccio Counts di San Paolo e Solbrito, who rose to become the private secretary of Mary, Queen of Scots.
+1533 – 9 March 1566) or Riccio (/ˈrɪtʃioʊ/ RITCH-ee-oh, [ˈrittʃo]) was an Italian courtier and the private secretary of Mary, Queen of Scots.
 Mary's husband, Lord Darnley, is said to have been jealous of their friendship because of rumours that Rizzio had impregnated Mary, and he joined in a conspiracy of Protestant nobles to murder him, led by Patrick Ruthven, 3rd Lord Ruthven.
 Mary was having dinner with Rizzio and a few ladies-in-waiting when Darnley joined them, accused his wife of adultery and then had a group murder Rizzio, who was hiding behind Mary.
 Mary was held at gunpoint and Rizzio was stabbed numerous times.
 His body took 57 dagger wounds.
 The murder was the catalyst of the downfall of Darnley, and had serious consequences for Mary's subsequent reign.

 Career

+Rizzio was born in Pancalieri close to Turin, a descendant of an ancient and noble family still living in Piedmont, the Riccio Counts of San Paolo e Solbrito.

 Rizzio (whose name appears in Italian records as Davide Riccio di Pancalieri in Piemonte) went first from Turin to the Court of the Duke of Savoy, then at Nice.
-However, finding no opportunities for advancement there, he found means in 1561 to get himself admitted into the train of the Count of Moretta, who was about to lead an embassy to Scotland.
-The Court in Scotland had no employment for Rizzio, and dismissed him.
-He ingratiated himself with the Queen's musicians, whom she had brought with her from France.
+However, finding no opportunities for advancement there, he found means in 1561 to get himself admitted into the train of Carlo Ubertino Solaro, Count of Moretta, who was about to lead an embassy to Scotland.
+The Count in Scotland had no employment for Rizzio, and dismissed him.
+Rizzio however, had made friends with the Queen's musicians, who had come with her from France.
 James Melville, a friend of Rizzio, said that "Her Majesty had three valets in her chamber, who sung three parts, and wanted a bass to sing the fourth part".

+Rizzio and Mary's musicians were employed as valets of her chamber and the royal accounts also call Rizzio her "chamber child".
+Other valets who were musicians include Adrian Lefeau, John Adesoun (who played the lute), and James Lauder.
+Mary bought matching clothes for three lute players in February 1562.
+One of the "sangstaris" was called Missall.

+Secretary

 Rizzio was considered a good musician and excellent singer, which brought him to the attention of the cosmopolitan young queen.
-Towards the end of 1564, having grown wealthy under her patronage, he became the queen's secretary for relations with France, after the previous occupant of the post had retired.
+Towards the end of 1564, having grown wealthy under her patronage, Rizzio became the queen's secretary for relations with France, replacing Augustine Raullet.
 Rizzio was ambitious, controlling access to the queen and seeing himself as almost a Secretary of State.
 Other courtiers felt that as a Catholic and a foreigner he was too close to the queen.
-Rumours became rife that Mary was having an adulterous affair with Rizzio.

-His salary for the post of valet was 150 Francs or £75 Scots.
-In 1565 he got £80 in four installments paid by George Wishart of Drymme.
-Mary gave him gifts of rich fabric from her wardrobe, including black velvet figured with gold, and five pieces of gold cloth figured with scales.